Economics Major (B.A.)

 2

-Specific electives for the BA Options must be chosen from an approved list of courses.
+Specific electives for the BA Option must be chosen from an approved list of courses.

 Coursework in accounting and econometrics is recommended but not required.
-B.A. economics majors may choose to focus their major electives to satisfy the requirements of one of the three options defined by the Department of Economics.
+B.A. economics majors may choose to focus their major electives to satisfy the requirements of the option in Public Policy and Sustainability.

 Sample Degree Plan